Reconstruction era: 1866

-By 1866, the faction of Radical Republicans led by Representative Thaddeus Stevens and Senator Charles Sumner were convinced that Johnson's Southern appointees were disloyal to the Union, hostile to loyal Unionists, and enemies of the Freedmen.
-Radicals used as evidence outbreaks of mob violence against Black people, such as the Memphis riots of 1866 and the New Orleans massacre of 1866.
+By 1866, the faction of Radical Republicans led by Stevens and Senator Charles Sumner were convinced that Johnson's Southern appointees were disloyal to the Union, hostile to loyal Unionists, and enemies of the freedmen.
+Radicals used as evidence outbreaks of mob violence against Black people, such as the Memphis riots of 1866 and the New Orleans Massacre of 1866.
 Radical Republicans demanded a prompt and strong federal response to protect freedmen and curb Southern racism.

 Stevens and his followers viewed secession as having left the states in a status like new territories.
 Sumner argued that secession had destroyed statehood but the Constitution still extended its authority and its protection over individuals, as in existing U.S. territories.
 The Republicans sought to prevent Johnson's Southern politicians from "restoring the historical subordination of Negroes".
 Since slavery was abolished, the Three-fifths Compromise no longer applied to counting the population of Blacks.
-After the 1870 Census, the South would gain numerous additional representatives in Congress, based on the full population of freedmen.
+After the 1870 Census, the South would gain numerous representatives in Congress, based on the full population of freedmen.
 One Illinois Republican expressed a common fear that if the South were allowed to simply restore its previous established powers, that the "reward of treason will be an increased representation".

-The election of 1866 decisively changed the balance of power, giving the Republicans two-thirds majorities in both houses of Congress, and enough votes to overcome Johnson's vetoes.
+The elections of 1866 decisively changed the balance of power, giving the Republicans two-thirds majorities in both houses of Congress and enough votes to overcome Johnson's vetoes.
 They moved to impeach Johnson because of his constant attempts to thwart Radical Reconstruction measures, by using the Tenure of Office Act.
 Johnson was acquitted by one vote, but he lost the influence to shape Reconstruction policy.

 1867

 In 1867, Congress passed the Reconstruction Acts of 1867 which outlined the terms in which the rebel states would be readmitted to the Union.
-Under these acts Republican Congress established military districts in the South and used Army personnel to administer the region until new governments loyal to the Union—that accepted the Fourteenth Amendment and the right of freedmen to vote—could be established.
-Congress temporarily suspended the ability to vote of approximately 10,000 to 15,000 former Confederate officials and senior officers, while constitutional amendments gave full citizenship to all African Americans, and suffrage to the adult men.
+Under these acts Congress established military districts in the South and used Army personnel to administer the region until new governments loyal to the Union—that accepted the Fourteenth Amendment and the right of freedmen to vote—could be established.
+Congress temporarily suspended the ability to vote of approximately 10,000 to 15,000 former Confederate officials and senior officers, while constitutional amendments gave full citizenship to all African Americans and suffrage to the adult men.

 With the power to vote, freedmen began participating in politics.
-While many enslaved people were illiterate, educated Blacks (including fugitive slaves) moved down from the North to aid them, and natural leaders also stepped forward.
+While many enslaved people were illiterate, educated Blacks (including fugitive slaves) moved from the North to aid them, and natural leaders also stepped forward.
 They elected White and Black men to represent them in constitutional conventions.
-A Republican coalition of freedmen, Southerners supportive of the Union (derisively called "scalawags" by White Democrats), and Northerners who had migrated to the South (derisively called "carpetbaggers")—some of whom were returning natives, but were mostly Union veterans—organized to create constitutional conventions.
+A Republican coalition of freedmen, Southerners supportive of the Union (derisively called "scalawags" by White Democrats), and Northerners who had migrated to the South (derisively called "carpetbaggers")—some of whom were returning natives but were mostly Union veterans—organized to create constitutional conventions.
 They created new state constitutions to set new directions for Southern states.